 - I want to be someone whose love of, and hope in Christ shows in everything I do.

 The next question I had to ask was…does how I schedule my day reflect that?
-Unfortunately the answer isn’t yes, all the time.
+Unfortunately, the answer isn’t yes, all the time.
 I can say, however, yes some of the time, but many times I miss the mark.

-Checking and measuring how well your doing
+Checking and measuring how well you’re doing

 One of the best measurements of how well we are doing in this area is how our careers impact our family time.
-Most of us have demanding careers, even if not be nature, we internally make them demanding by trying to be the best at them and get the most out of our careers as we can.
+Most of us have demanding careers, even if not by nature, we internally make them demanding by trying to be the best at them and get the most out of our careers as we can.

-Over the past three years I’ve been able to structure my career around my family, but not without plenty of errors and failures in this arena.
+Over the past several years I’ve been able to structure my career around my family, but not without plenty of errors and failures in this arena.
 No matter what your career or family structure is I believe you can do this.

 Here are 3 things you can do to accomplish this.